 WHERE: St. Martin and St. Maarten

 Why Go: There are at least 37 reasons at any given time to visit this 37-square-mile (96-square-km) island, more if you count the hundreds of restaurants—like island favorites Le Pressoir and Yvette’s Kitchen—that have turned St. Martin/St. Maarten into the culinary capital of the Caribbean.
 The island is half Dutch and half French, where 37 white sand beaches transcend borders between the two countries that call this one island home.

-Where to Stay: Made up of 83 rooms and suites and 8 separate four-bedroom villas, Belmond’s La Samanna resort is equally popular for its pristine beachfront location and luxury spa offerings as it is for its highly celebrated restaurant L’Oursin.
+Where to Stay: Belmond’s La Samanna resort is equally popular for its pristine beachfront location and luxury spa offerings as it is for its highly celebrated restaurant L’Oursin.

 WHERE: Oahu, Hawaii

 Why Go: Winter is the best time for catching surf along the shores of this capital city, or catching just a glimpse at the pro surfers that fill the waters during any of the winter surf competitions held each year in Honolulu.
 This winter beach destination’s breathtaking scenery and cosmopolitan atmosphere attract a diverse crowd, where Diamond Head hikers and Waikiki beach loungers can all end up around a bowl of poke at Ahi Assassins Fish Co.

-Where to Stay: Recently renovated, The Laylow, an Autograph Collection, is Waikiki’s answer to trendy accommodations and traditional Hawaiian hospitality.
-Mid-century modern designs and floral wallpaper give the hotel a fresh feel for visitors in town during the winter season.
+Where to Stay: The Laylow, an Autograph Collection, is Waikiki’s answer to trendy accommodations and traditional Hawaiian hospitality.
+Mid-century modern designs and floral wallpaper give the hotel a fresh feel for visitors in town during the winter season. –

 Why Go: Despite its ominous nickname as “Land’s End” (earned due to its proximity to the southern tip of California), Los Cabos is as warm and inviting during winter as it is any time of year.
-The destination is made up of two main towns, Cabo San Lucas and San Jose del Cabo, where each offers a mix of luxury accommodations and plenty of room to play both on and off the beach.
+This winter beach getaway is made up of two main towns, Cabo San Lucas and San Jose del Cabo, where each offers a mix of luxury accommodations and plenty of room to play both on and off the beach.
 Cruise alongside gray whales while they’re in the area between December and April on a boat ride to El Arco, the arch-shaped rock formation where the Sea of Cortes meets the Pacific Ocean.